+Let's start our programming journey.
 JavaScript is the language of the Earth Engine Code Editor.
-You will use it to describe data, call API functions, and visualize results.
-You do not need to be a JavaScript specialist; you need just enough syntax to read, tweak, and write short scripts.
+We will use it to describe data, call API functions, and visualize results.
+You do not need to be a JavaScript specialist; we need just enough syntax to read, tweak, and write short scripts.

 Learning objectives